 - 15 ounce can of black-eyed peas, well rinsed and drained

-- 1/3 cup minced red onion
+- 1/3 cup red onion, minced

-- 1/3 cup finely diced green bell pepper
+- 1/3 cup green bell pepper, finely diced

-- 1/3 cup finely diced yellow bell pepper
+- 1/3 cup yellow bell pepper, finely diced

-- 1/3 cup finely diced orange bell pepper
+- 1/3 cup orange bell pepper, finely diced

-- 1/2 cup finely diced fresh tomatoes
+- 1/2 cup fresh tomatoes, seeded and finely diced

-- 1-2 jalapenos, to taste, minced
+- 1 jalapeño, or to taste, minced

-- 1/4 cup chopped green stuffed olives
+- 1/4 cup green stuffed olives, finely diced

 - 4 Tbsp extra virgin olive oil

-- juice to 2 large limes
+- 2 large limes

-- 1 tsp chipotle chili powder
+- 1/2 tsp chipotle chili powder

 - 1/2 tsp cumin powder